 Monthly Programs

-The Camano Wildlife Habitat Project, sponsored by Friends of Camano Island Parks, hosts free public presentations the third Wednesday of the month (except for December).
+The Camano Wildlife Habitat Project, sponsored by Friends of Camano Island Parks, hosts free public presentations the third Wednesday of most months.

 If you have questions or suggestions for topics and/or speakers, please email us.